Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Tear Jerker: Game of Thrones

-"I am a Maester of the Citadel, bound in service to Castle Black and the Night's Watch.
-I will not tell you - to stay or go.
-You must make that choice yourself and live with it for the rest of your days.
+"I will not ask you to stay or go.
+You must make that choice yourself, and live with it for the rest of your days.
 As I have."

 open/close all folders